cloudposse/terraform-aws-managed-prometheus/README.md

-## Quick Start

-Here's how to get started...
 ## Examples

 Here is an example of using this module:
-- [`examples/complete`](https://github.com/cloudposse/terraform-example-module/) - complete example of using this module
+- [`examples/complete`](https://github.com/cloudposse/terraform-aws-managed-prometheus/) - complete example of using this module